vsueiro/cim643/2023/fall/README.md

 ## Learn More

 There is a _lot_ of learning resources out there.
 This course does not intend to replace any of those.
 Instead, we heavily rely on them.
-Here are my top 3 free learning resources:
+Here are some good free learning resources:

 - [W3Schools](https://www.w3schools.com/) (simplified documentation)
 - [MDN Web Docs](https://developer.mozilla.org/) (advanced documentation)